Earn an MA in Counseling Online

 Career Outlook

-"Counseling is always changing, it's always growing and it's about connecting with the person in front of you," said Dr. Eric Jett, clinical faculty member at SNHU.
+"Counseling is always changing, it's always growing and it's about connecting with the person in front of you," said Dr. Eric Jett, senior director of counseling at SNHU.

 And with 1 in 5 U.S. adults suffering from mental illness – and more people working to reduce the stigma that's often attached to it – there's plenty of room and need for more counselors to join the field.1